MartinDavidWaller/D70Box/README.md

 error saying "SwitchStates does not name a type".
 If you are facing this issue then please contact me at martin@the-wallers.net and I'll provide the fix.

+A problem has been reported where random 'Z' and random '9' characters were not being generated as expected.
+This has now been fixed.

 ## Required Hardware

 Do shop around for these devices on ebay.
 I've noticed that the prices associated with the links below